Contraception

 I need the contraceptive injection

 You can book a consultation first and you will be booked a further appointment.
 If it is 14 weeks or more since your last injection (Depo-Provera or Sayana press), please use condoms and book a consultation.
-We can now offer injectable contraception (Sayana Press) which can be self-administered at home.
+We can now offer injectable contraception which can be self-administered at home.

 I am unable to book an appointment